USEPA/webcms/services/drupal/web/themes/epa_theme/source/_patterns/05-components/button/button--danger/button--danger.md

 title: Danger Button
 ---

+Drupal outputs this class on buttons that can delete content.

 __Variables:__
 * is_button_tag: [boolean] Whether to output as a button element.
 * is_demo: [boolean] Whether to show extra demo examples.